 Our design philosophy at Titan is to put development time into new products that will remain accurate and reliable.
 However, design criteria for OEM flowmeter developments are completely different.
 Here we have a design specification to achieve and the customer has the devices manufactured by us in their name and their logo on the box.

 Is the Keeping It Simple design philosophy always the best?

 Keeping it simple product design is often a sound strategy unless the application is critical and some redundancy is paramount in the system for safety reasons.
 Extra features are lovely but how many of us use all our smart-phones capabilities?
 Like the smart phone we are constantly producing more features for our electronic products to aid use, help solve unforeseen problems or aid trouble shooting.
 They are progressively becoming more complicated and edging away from the basic reasons for their original development.
-The basic product design, however, started simple the further development has intruded the more complicated functions.
+The basic product design started simple, however, further development has introduced more complicated functions.
 Get the basics right, with a mind on future development, and then add features; don’t start with a list of features and then struggle to attain them all.

 If it is not broken don’t try to fix it!

 This is nearly always a good place to start a product development.
 When faced with a blank sheet of paper and total free rein let your ideas pour out but do not be afraid to back-off and introduce well tried and tested elements.
 The new ideas are always worth exploring and, in my opinion, should not be dismissed out of hand.
 The smallest design detail can make a big difference to a products production and lifespan and should be given due consideration.
 I have found that “sweating the small stuff” is a good route to a reliable overall product.
 Do not dismiss the details as secondary to the whole job.